MuhamedNShexani/Discount_center/IMAGE_UPLOAD_README.md

 ## Usage

-### Adding a Company with Logo
+### Adding a Market with Logo

-1. Fill in company details
+1. Fill in market details
 2. Either enter a logo URL or click "Upload Logo" to select a file
 3. Submit the form
-4. The logo will be uploaded and displayed in the companies table
+4. The logo will be uploaded and displayed in the markets table

 ### Adding a Product with Image